6: Parliamentary Debating

 - Proposition Rebuttal – 5 minutes

-After the constructive phase, the debate shifts to the rebuttal phase.
+After the constructive phase, the debate shifts to the rebuttal phase, where the focus moves from building arguments to evaluating them.
 Each side delivers one rebuttal speech, beginning with the opposition and concluding with the proposition.
 These speeches are shorter but strategically crucial.
 They are not the place to introduce entirely new arguments; instead, they serve to summarize the debate, weigh the most important issues, and persuade the judge why one side’s case is stronger overall.
-Because the proposition both opens and closes the debate, it has the advantage of setting the terms of discussion and having the final word.
-Simultaneously, the opposition’s advantage lies in closing the constructive speeches and then opening the rebuttal speeches, giving them two important speeches back-to-back.

 The Structure of Worlds Style Debate